ibm-apiconnect/apichol/exercises/ex1/README.md

 ```

-The software can also be installed from
+The software can also be installed (if you Bring Your Own Laptop) from

 - Git from [http://git-scm.com/downloads](http://git-scm.com/downloads) or "brew install git"